Asia Argento Makes Shocking Return To Instagram, Blonde And In A Bikini At Age 43

 In September 2017, Us Weekly posted photos of the two stars as they flaunted their six-pack abs while wearing swimsuits.
 Asia showed off her toned body while wearing a white-and-gold striped bikini as the couple lounged by a pool.

 Argento’s social media return comes after a tumultuous few years that began with her public sexual assault allegations against Harvey Weinstein, as reported by The Inquisitr.
-Soon after, she suffered the devastating suicide loss of Bourdain to suicide.
+Soon after, she suffered the devastating loss of Bourdain to suicide.
 Argento was later accused of the sexual assault of Jimmy Bennett, an underage actor she previously worked with, which resulted in her termination as a judge from X Factor Italy.
 The actress staunchly denied the allegations made by Bennett.

 While she hasn’t been seen on social media in months, in January, Argento was featured in one of the shows at Paris Fashion Week.
-The Diamond 13 actress wore a white satin, winged dress as she walked the runway for Antonio Grimaldi’s Spring/Summer 2019 collection, according to People.
+The Diamond 13 actress wore a white satin, winged dress as she walked the runway for Antonio Grimaldi’s Spring/Summer 2019 collection, according to People magazine.